magefm/cdn/README.md

 Configuring IAM
 ---------------

-Is recommended to create a specific IAM userfor handling files on S3.
+It is recommended to create a specific IAM userfor handling files on S3.
 To avoid permission problems, use the following policy:

 ```
 {